ashleynolan/dg-blog/src/templates/pages/blog/20140115-sweat-the-detail.md

 ---
 layout: post.hbs

-title: Sweating the detail
+title: Sweat the detail
-url: sweating-the-detail
+url: sweat-the-detail
 description: "The last time I redesigned my blog, it took me over a year to have something to show for it.
 This time I gave myself a week."

 posted: 2014-01-15T12:30